nguyenhpnguyen/BT4103-Business-Analytics-Capstone-Project/README.md

 In order to reproduce the forecasting results and generate the corresponding dashboard, the user may follow the steps outlined below.
 These instructions assume that the user has a basic Python environment setup.

 1. Create and activate a virtual environment
-2. Install required libraries using `pip install - r requirements.txt`
+2. Install required libraries using `pip install -r requirements.txt`
 3. Navigate to the `notebook` folder and enter the following command: `streamlit run app.py` in the terminal